 Metal Gear Solid HD Collection is an easily-recommended package.
 Despite its age and a few niggling issues, Metal Gear Solid 2 and 3 are still some of the finest games ever made, and are presented here at their very best.
 Newcomers and veterans alike would do well to pick this one up.
 Though there is plenty of fierce competition in the market today, there’s still a lot of fight left in this soldier.

-Republished from Press X or Die.
-Originally published on November 25, 2011.
+Originally published for Press X or Die on November 25, 2011.